-Our mission is to enlighten our community with an understanding of our past to promote an objective vision of the future.
+Our mission is to enlighten our community with an understanding of our past to promote an objective vision of the future, and to provide displays and storage of our local historical artifacts.

 Museum Chair: Dennis Devereux, 802.259.2460, [email protected]